Lambda123Design/Deep-Learning-Skills/README.md

 #### For Finding Optimal Hidden Layers and Hidden Neurons in ANN -Heuristics and rules of thumb also play an important role in providing a good starting point.
 For example, one rule suggests that the number of neurons in the hidden layer should be between the size of the input layer and the size of the output layer.
 A common practice is also to begin with one or two hidden layers before increasing further.
 To make this process more practical, one useful approach is to perform hyperparameter tuning by trying out various numbers of neurons and hidden layers, and then observing which combination provides the best model

+#### Very Very Important: In One-Hot Representation, for "Cup of Glass" and "Cup of Milk", only the dimension of last index alone changes and for rest it is same;

+#### The word the is represented by the index 6186, glass by 6775, of by 637, and milk by 4895.
+This means that if we expand this into a vector of dimension 10,000, at index 637 we will have 1 and the rest will be 0.
+Similarly for the other words.This is what one-hot representation is: for every word, one index is marked with 1 and the rest are zeros.
+But we are not going to use the entire sparse vectors (which are mostly zeros) because in our embedding layer we use these indexes instead.
+So every word in the sentence is represented by one index.
+Now notice something: “The glass of milk” and “The glass of juice.”
+In these two sentences, the vectors for “the,” “glass,” and “of” remain the same.
+Only the word “milk” is replaced with “juice,” meaning only the index for the last word changes.

+### Recommendation Systems use Cosine Similarity

+#### Word Embeddings and RNN - In word embedding, if we take all these vectors and apply PCA (Principal Component Analysis) to reduce, say, 300 dimensions into 2 dimensions, we can plot them.
+Words like man and human will appear close to each other.
+Similarly king and queen will be close, woman and queen close, and fruits like apple and mango will also appear nearby.
+This is very important because cosine similarity can then be applied.
+Cosine similarity allows us to find which words or vectors are close.
+This concept is used in recommendation systems.
+For example, if someone watches an action movie, they should be recommended another action movie.
+So, instead of using sparse one-hot vectors, we convert words into indexes and then pass them into the embedding layer.

+#### Very Important Padding in RNN: In RNN word embeddings we need to make sure that all sentences are of same dimensions; so we need padding, so: "from tensorflow.keras.utils import pad_sequences"; Additionally, we import Sequential:"from tensorflow.keras.models import Sequential";Now let us understand what pad_sequences means.
+Each sentence has a different number of words.
+Some sentences have four words, some five, some six, etc. For training in an RNN, all sentences must be of equal length, otherwise they cannot be processed at fixed timesteps.
+To achieve this, we set a maximum sentence length (say, 8) and pad shorter sentences with zeros.
+For example, if a sentence has 5 words, 3 zeros are added to make it 8.
+Padding can be pre-padding (zeros added in front) or post-padding (zeros added at the end).The code:"embedded_docs = pad_sequences(onehot_repr, padding='pre', maxlen=sent_length)"; Now all sentences become equal length.
+After this, we define the embedding dimension.
+For example, we set the dimension as 10.
+This means each word will be represented by a 10-dimensional vector.Next, we create the embedding model: "model = Sequential()", "model.add(Embedding(vocab_size, 10, input_length=sent_length))"We then compile the model:"model.compile(optimizer='adam', loss='mse')".If we check the model summary, we can see the number of parameters and the embedding output shape.

+### Params will be the Vocubulary Size

+Now we can predict embeddings:"model.predict(embedded_docs)"

+#### Very Important: This shows every word represented by a 10-dimensional vector.
+If we check for the first sentence:"model.predict(embedded_docs[0:1])"

+We can see how the words in the first sentence are converted to vectors.
+The second sentence, where only the last word changes, also produces similar vectors except for the last one.

+Thus, the embedding layer works by converting word indexes into dense vector representations.
+We don’t even need to manually train at this stage because the embedding layer already handles vector creation.
+It takes the vocabulary size, embedding dimensions, and input length.

 #### Table of Contents:

 A) Deep Learning ANN Model with MLFlow